gz/rust-slabmalloc/README.md

 bitmap in a slab to find a free slot.

 * For large objects, the slab allocator does not embed meta-data within the slab page.
-For example, you can fit only one 2 KiB buffer on a 4 KiB page because of the embedded slab data.
+Because, you could fit only one 2 KiB buffer on a 4 KiB page with the embedded slab data.
 Moreover, with large (multi-page) slabs it can not determine the slab data address from the buffer address.
-So a separate, per-cache hash-table is used to map objects to meta-data.
+So a per-cache hash-table is used to map allocated objects to meta-data memory.
 In slabmalloc, the meta-data is always at the end of the page.
 It uses different slab sizes to ensure bigger objects are not allocated on small slab-pages.
 The problem of determining the slab base address is alleviated in rust as we also receive the